corda/corda/docs/source/hello-world-running.rst

 Next steps
 ----------
+There are a number of improvements we could make to this CorDapp:

+* We could require signatures from the lender as well the borrower, to give both parties a say in the creation of a new ``IOUState``
+* We should add unit tests, using the contract-test and flow-test frameworks
+* We should change ``IOUState.value`` from an integer to a proper amount of a given currency
+* We could add an API, to make it easier to interact with the CorDapp

-You should now be ready to develop your own CorDapps.
+We will explore some of these improvements in future tutorials.
+But you should now be ready to develop your own CorDapps.
 There's `a more fleshed-out version of the IOU CorDapp <https://github.com/corda/cordapp-tutorial>`_ with an API and web front-end, and a set of example CorDapps in `the main Corda repo <https://github.com/corda/corda>`_, under ``samples``.
 An explanation of how to run these samples :doc:`here <running-the-demos>`.

 As you write CorDapps, you can learn more about the API available :doc:`here <api>`.